otrebski/fp-reading-club/README.md

 |  27.03.2019 | Cats Effects - IO: Describing Effects        | [Cats doc](https://typelevel.org/cats-effect/datatypes/io.html#describing-effects)           |
 |  16.04.2019 | Discussion about next meetings |  |

-## Next meetings
-On next meetings we are going to cover following topics:
-  - Property base testing - workshop
-  - Cats Validated - workshop
-  - Validated - code review
-  - Functional frontend
-  - IO[A]

-**These topics we will start in May.**

 ## Micro-workshop
 Microworkshop is proposition of workshop for 45-90 minutes.
 It can be a list of exercises for specific FP topics.